 Mounting Flexibility and Options

-FLA batteries are position sensitive: A non-sealed FLA battery needs to be installed in an upright position to prevent spills and to keep the lead plates inside covered with battery acid at all times.
+FLA batteries are position sensitive: A non-sealed FLA battery must be installed upright to prevent spills and keep the lead plates inside covered with battery acid at all times.
 This dramatically limits the mounting options and may lead to installing the battery in a less desirable and more exposed position.

 An FLA battery can handle aggressive riding styles such as jumping, fast cornering, or climbing steep hills well.
-However, the open serviceable and vented design may cause a leak if permanently installed upside down, in a horizontal position, or even at an angle.
+However, the open serviceable and vented design may cause a leak if permanently installed upside down, horizontally, or even at an angle.
 The highly corrosive liquid electrolyte could cause damage to the ATV or rider if spilled.

 AGM and Lithium-Ion batteries are position insensitive: The sealed, non-vented, non-serviceable dry-cell design allows them to be mounted in any orientation without risk of internal damage or leakage.

-The ability to install the battery at an odd angle offers excellent mounting flexibility.
-It enables the possibility to install the battery in an ideal location where it’s less exposed to impact damage.
+The option to mount the battery at various angles provides significant installation flexibility.
+This allows positioning the battery in an optimal spot where it’s less vulnerable to impact damage.

-GEL batteries are partially positioned insensitive.
+GEL batteries are partially position-insensitive.
 They can be mounted upright and on the side, but upside-down installation is not recommended.

 Self-Discharge Rate

-Any battery will self-discharge over time, meaning it will lose some charge even when not used.
+Any battery will self-discharge over time, meaning it will lose some charge even when unused.
 This happens regardless of battery type and chemistry.

-The self-discharge rate depends on factors such as storage or operating temperature, state of charge, and battery type.
+The self-discharge rate depends on storage or operating temperature, state of charge, and battery type.

-A low discharge rate is critical in ATV batteries, where the vehicle typically sits for more extended periods without being used.
+A low discharge rate is critical in ATV batteries, where the vehicle typically sits for extended periods without use.

 - FLA batteries offer a decent self-discharge rate ranging from 4% to 6% or more per month.

-- AGM batteries self-discharge much slower, at a rate of only 1% to 2% a month.
+- AGM batteries self-discharge much slower, at only 1% to 2% a month.

-- Gel batteries self-discharge at a rate of about 2% to 3% per month.
+- Gel batteries self-discharge at about 2% to 3% per month.

-- Li-Ion batteries will keep their charge for the longes, with only a 1% to 2% self-discharge rate.
+- Li-Ion batteries hold their charge longer, with only a 1% to 2% self-discharge rate.
 This number lowers from year to year as technology advances further.

 Related: How to Charge a Dead ATV Battery